Trams in Łódź: History

 While Łódź is acknowledged to be the first city in Poland to have a fully electrified tram system, it is less well known that unusually Łódź once boasted a small cemetery where tram drivers were buried.
 Sadly, nothing remains of this graveyard, which was situated on Lindley Street near the aptly named Tram Street (ul.
 Tramwajowa).
 Today, the cemetery plot where old tram drivers would have been laid to rest is occupied by the Lodz University Press and a language school.

 In 2008, a teenager, described by his teachers as an "electronic genius", was arrested after using a remote control device he had assembled to cause several derailments and other accidents in the Łódź tramway system.

 Lines

-There are 24 lines on the network; 4 lines are currently not in operation (as of 2022), on which replacement buses operate.
+There are 24 lines on the network; 3 lines are currently not in operation (as of December 2024).

-Lines are divided into colours to refer to the location on the main communication artery.
+Lines are divided into colours based on their routes.

 Types of vehicles

-The following table shows the vehicles used for tram communication in Łódź (as of the 7th of April 2022).
+The following table shows the vehicles used for tram communication in Łódź (as of the 2nd of December 2024).